ijs01140/docker-mono/README.md

 This image provides Docker releases of the [Mono Project](http://www.mono-project.com/).

+> [!IMPORTANT]
+> This image is deprecated and won't receive updates anymore, see https://github.com/mono/mono/issues/21796

 ## Supported tags and versions

 We push every Mono release to Docker Hub.
 The latest version, one minor version before that and the last version